 The company’s employee engagement depends on the team manager’s leadership qualities.
 Knowing how well the manager performs is critical to any company.

 The effectiveness of upward feedback depends on how ready the manager is to receive feedback.
-Since there isn’t an overseeing figure in the form of a CEO, a lousy manager can ignore negative and positive employee feedback.
-Even worse, it can result in a negative employee experience.
+Since there isn’t an overseeing figure in the form of a CEO, a lousy manager can ignore negative and positive employee feedback, which can result in a negative employee experience.

-Managers should never focus on who gave feedback but on how credible the feedback is.
+Managers should never focus on who gave feedback but on how credible the input is.

 How to Collect Employee Feedback?

-The method to collect employee feedback depends on your goals and feedback type.
-Extensive performance reviews can work the best for some companies, while a brief, direct report works wonders for others.
+The method for collecting employee feedback depends on your goals and feedback type.
+Extensive performance reviews can work best for some companies, while a brief, direct report works wonders for others.

-Besides traditional surveys and interviews, there are specific ways to collect effective employee feedback.
+Besides traditional surveys and interviews, specific ways exist to collect effective employee feedback.
 Let’s list the most common tools.

 1. New Employee Surveys

-There are several benefits to doing a new employee survey.
+There are several benefits to conducting a new employee survey.
 The first two months are essential for every employee.
-According to Sapling, proper onboarding increases employee retention by 82%.
-Meaning that you want to find out about the new employee’s engagement.
+According to Sapling, proper onboarding increases employee retention by 82%, meaning that you want to find out about the new employee’s engagement.

 Some companies survey after 30 days, while others do it after 60 or even 90 days.
-But, the method with thick you wish to request feedback is up to you.
+But you can choose the method with which you wish to request feedback.

-When collecting new employee feedback, focus on questions that allow the employee to express how welcome they feel, did they create connections, and are the goals reasonable.
+When collecting new employee feedback, focus on questions that allow the employee to express how welcome they feel, whether they created connections, and whether the goals are reasonable.
 You can combine these surveys with exit surveys.
 If an employee fails to meet goals, leaves the company, and lists bad leadership as their reason, ask new employees about their leadership expectations.

 2. Engagement Surveys